Skip to content

 void dispose() {

-// Always dispose resources when the widget is removed
+// Clean up resources before widget is removed

 _subscription.cancel();